Psalm 94 – The LORD, My Defense

 iii.
 “If the execution of justice be a right thing – and who can deny the fact? – then it must be a very proper thing to desire it; not out of private revenge, in which case a man would hardly dare to appeal to God, but out of sympathy with right, and pity for those who are made wrongfully to suffer.”
 (Spurgeon)

 d.
 LORD, how long?
 This adds a note of urgency to the psalmist’s prayer.
 With a combination of boldness and humility, he asks God to account for the time until this righteous vengeance will be accomplished.
 Like the souls under the altar, the psalmist cries out, how long?
 (Revelation 6:9-10)

 i.
 “So the only question about the power of evil is how long?
-(94:3); there is no room for the crippling suspicion that God, perhaps, is blind (94:7) or has done a deal with darkness (94:20).
-Nothing has changed the Sun or corrupted the Judge: it is simply that the night is long (94:1b, 2a).”
+(Psalm 94:3); there is no room for the crippling suspicion that God, perhaps, is blind (Psalm 94:7) or has done a deal with darkness (Psalm 94:20).
+Nothing has changed the Sun or corrupted the Judge: it is simply that the night is long (Psalm 94:1b, 2a).”
 (Kidner)

 ii.
 How long?
 “Many a time has this bitter complaint been heard in the dungeons of the Inquisition, at the whipping-posts of slavery, and in the prisons of oppression.
 In due time God will publish his reply, but the full end is not yet.”
 (Spurgeon)

 2. (4-7) Recognizing the rebellion of the wicked.

 All the workers of iniquity boast in themselves.